Due Diligence Explained

 - In-depth search – 12 hours of research time

 Get 20% off with discount code BUY20 – Claim it now

 Terms of supply for due diligence report

-* Where available, Our investigation partners search all the data sources we have available and report on our findings but cannot guarantee provision of all due diligence report features.
+* Where available, Our investigation partners search all the data sources we have available and report on our findings but cannot guarantee the provision of all due diligence report features.
 All prices exclude VAT and are subject to terms of service.
 Subject to our standard terms of service, all due diligence background reports are fee per case and are charged to investigate each matter.
-Enquiries are undertaken via telephone, professional & public access databases, Public domain information sources, Credit Reference Agency datasets, discreet investigations and all enquiries comply to the provisions of the Data Protection Act.
+Inquiries are undertaken via telephone, professional & public access databases, Public domain information sources, Credit Reference Agency datasets, discreet investigations, and all inquiries comply with the provisions of the Data Protection Act.

 IMPORTANT – for the avoidance of doubt, Find UK People® cannot supply bank account details in any way, including any numbers, sort codes, or amounts in a bank account.
 We also cannot access National Insurance data, DVLA data, or HMRC data sources.
 This is so we comply with data protection legislation in the UK and no trace agency will be able to provide this without breaching these UK data protection regulations unless there is granted access such as for parking enforcement.
 The subject that you are searching for will never be made aware by us that we are searching on your behalf, complying with the data protection act.